-The church was mentioned for the first time in historical sources in 1225.
-The main construction works were completed around 1300, although the upper two storeys of the tower were erected only at the end of the 15th century.
-At the beginning of the 15th century, the chapel of Holy Cross was added and the temple was transformed from the hall into a basilica.
+Church of St. James was first recorded in historical sources in 1226.
+Its construction began with the chancel, and in the second half of the 13th century, the nave was erected.
+The main construction works were completed around 1300, although the two upper floors of the tower were not erected until the end of the 15th century.
+At the beginning of the 15th century, the chapel of Holy Cross was added, and in the middle of that century the church was transformed from a hall into a basilica.

 With the beginning of the Reformation in 1524, the building suffered during urban riots and the interior was destroyed.
 In 1552, the church became the first Protestant temple in Riga.
 In 1582, when Riga came under the rule of the Polish-Lithuanian Commonwealth, the church was handed over to the Jesuits.
 In 1621 it returned to Lutherans when the Swedish army under the command of king Gustav II Adolf occupied Riga.
-Then the tower received a new baroque spire.
+Then the tower received a new Baroque spire.
 In 1812 the church was used by the Napoleonic army as a food warehouse, and in 1923 it was again handed over to Catholics, after the Riga cathedral became a Lutheran cathedral.